 How to get to Mahanakhon SkyWalk?

 Mahanakhon SkyWalk in Silom is, without a doubt, the most thrilling experience you can get in Bangkok these days.
-It’s quite expensive, but the views from this 360˙open space at the top of the tallest tower in Thailand justify the price.
+Itโs quite expensive, but the views from this 360หopen space Rooftop at the top of the tallest tower in Thailand justify the price.
 Built on the 78th floor of the iconic Mahanakhon pixelated building, this long-awaited rooftop bar offers an impressive view of the entire Bangkok metropolis.

 The SkyWalk consists of three distinct floors: two indoors and one outdoors.
-You probably will arrive from the BTS Station Chong Nonsi, and from there, follow the signs to the ticket counters located just at the entrance of the building.
-The staff gave us a short briefing on the layout and what to expect and took us to the lifts.
-There was a bit of a queue, but we didn’t have to wait long.
-Soon we were inside a lift covered with floor-to-bottom screens displaying a flying view of Bangkok from above.
-It was a little disorienting but entertaining enough to give the impression that is rushing through 74 floors only lasted ten seconds.
+You will probably arrive from the BTS Station Chong Nonsi, and from there, follow the signs to the ticket counters located just at the entrance of the building.
+The staff gave us a short briefing on the layout and what to expect, and took us to the lifts.
+There was a bit of a queue, but we didnโt have to wait long.
+Soon, we were inside a lift covered with floor-to-ceiling screens that displayed a flying view of Bangkok from above.
+It was a little disorienting but entertaining enough to give the impression that the rush through 74 floors only lasted ten seconds.
 After checking, it only takes 50 seconds!

 The top floor is more attractive, with the sky above your head and a gentle breeze flowing through.
 As you exit the lift, you will be given some inelegant shoe wrappers to wear if you want to walk on that scary glass floor.

-As people approach this much talked about adrenaline rushing space, they become nervous and talkative and giggle a lot, asking themselves if they want to do this.
-Many chickens out and pretend someone has to stay on the side to take some photos because selfies are not allowed once on the glass.
+As people approach this much-talked-about adrenaline-rushing space, they become nervous and talkative and giggle a lot, asking themselves if they want to do this.
+Many chicken-out and pretend someone has to stay on the side to take some photos because selfies are not allowed once on the glass.
 We were no different: we talked louder, giggled a lot, hesitated, and one of us walked on the glass while the other stayed on the side to take the photos proving our bravery.
-I won’t tell you who did what.
+I wonโt tell you who did what.

 The rooftop bar